fscm/docker-pritunl/README.build.md

 ### Pritunl Status

-The Pritunl server status can be check by looking at the Unbound server output data using the docker command:
+The Pritunl server status can be check by looking at the Pritunl server output data using the docker command:

 ```